laktek/SugarlessJS/README.md

     // http://jsbin.com/eruwuk/edit#source
   ```

 * Also, you can invoke several asynchronous functions parallely and use `after` callback to do a final evaluation under the context.
-You can mark the completion of a asynchrnous function with `sugarless.done()`.
+You can mark the completion of a asynchronous function with `sugarless.done()`.

   ```javascript
     $_({}, {after: function(){ console.log('Finished running all functions')}})(